HASwitchPlate/openHASP-docs/docs/integrations/home-assistant/howto.md

 The component will automatically discover the plates and you will see them appearing in _Home Assistant > Configuration > Integrations > HASP-Open Hardware Edition_.

 When Home Assistant detects your plate, you will have to give it a name.
 In the examples below both name and node name is `plate35`.
 You will be presented with options to set the backlight brightness level when the plate is idle and optionally you can set a path to a centrally located `pages.jsonl` file containing design for this plate - the component can send the contents of the file when the plate connects.
+From v0.6.3 of the component this file can also be a file with a `.json` extenstion.
+See the _JSON Files_ section below.

 !!! note
      If you opt to store the `pages.jsonl` file on Home Assistant server, it will only be loaded on start of Home Assistant and reloaded on plate availability (becoming online).
 In this case, don't upload any `pages.jsonl` file to the plate's flash memory!
 This assumes your plate pages are empty in initial state.
 Checkout the _services_ section for requirements to deploy this.